 We do not need to go as far as having a Japanese Tea ceremony at home every day.
 However, taking the time to use the family heirloom or vintage teacups or the best china will make the tea an occasion.

 Polish the silver teapot, press the fine linens and set a tray or table for tea as a special event.
 Even by doing a daily ritual of mindfully having your attention on preparing Tea in a Teapot instead of a quick tea bag will enliven the experience s and make us aware of a more refined way of life.

 Taking tea with a mindful attitude is the art of slowing down and enjoying doing nothing.
 Enjoying the taste, the aroma and the solace that tea brings.
 Listening to all the things you can’t hear.

 Cynthia came in quietly and set a cup of tea before him.
 He kissed her hand, inexpressibly grateful, and she went back into the kitchen.
 When we view the little things with thanksgiving, even they become big things.”Jan Karon

-Even when alone and there is no one to make tea for, then do it for yourself – you deserve it.
+Take the time to make each encounter special and give yourself the chance to be pampered even when alone and there is no one to make tea for, then do it for yourself – you deserve it.
 Remember we can still share tea with loved ones when we on facetime, zoom or skype or simply chatting on the phone.
-Take the time to make each encounter special and give yourself the chance to be pampered.

 Tea is the next most popular beverage after water across the world.
 From the vast array of herbal tisanes and floral teas, to American iced teas, to piping hot tea of Japan and China.
 The strong sweet tea of Ireland or the spiced milk driven chai, or bubble tea in Asia.
 All tea is good for the soul.